gravitational/teleport/rfd/0182-multi-port-tcp-app-access.md

 ### Security

-SNI is sent over plain text, so information about the port is both visible and can be rewritten by a malicious agent (in security terms, not Teleport terms) between the device and the proxy service.

 By using wide ranges of allowed ports, cluster admins can mistakenly grant access to ports that shouldn't be accessible within Teleport.
-As there's no RBAC for ports, a user with a valid cert for an app can access any of the ports specified in the app spec.
+As there's no RBAC for ports, a user with access to an app can access any of the ports specified in the app spec.

 ### Privacy

-As stated above, the port is sent in plain text in SNI.
-Other than that, the feature described here does not warrant any extra privacy considerations.
+Multi-port TCP access does not warrant extra privacy considerations as no sensitive data is exchanged between the client and the server.

 ### UI